Skip to main content

 Mt.
 Vesuvius (Monte Vesuvio)

-Looming above the Bay of Naples, Mt.
-Vesuvius (Monte Vesuvio) famously erupted in AD 79, covering Pompeii in ash and preserving the ruins of the Roman city for thousands of years.
-The volcano remains the only active one in continental Europe—despite this, many visitors hike to the crater to catch one-of-a-kind views of Pompeii, the Bay of Naples, and the surrounding Italian countryside.
+Looming above the Gulf of Naples, Mt.
+Vesuvius (Monte Vesuvio) famously erupted in AD 79.
+It covered Pompeii in ash and preserved the ruins of the Roman city for thousands of years.
+Currently, it’s continental Europe’s only active volcano—despite this, many visitors hike to the crater to catch one-of-a-kind views of Mount Somma, Pompeii, the Gulf of Naples, and the surrounding Italian countryside.

 • Mt.
 Vesuvius is ideal for both outdoor lovers and history buffs.